CommunityToolkit/WindowsCommunityToolkit/docs/services/Linkedin.md

+---
+title: LinkedIn Service
+author: nmetulev
+ms.author: nikolame
+ms.date: 08/20/2017
+ms.topic: overview
+ms.prod: windows
+ms.technology: uwp
+description: The LinkedIn Service allows you to retrieve or publish data to the LinkedIn graph.
+Examples of the types of objects you can work with are User profile data and sharing Activity.
+keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, LinkedIn Service
+---

 # LinkedIn Service

 The **LinkedIn Service** allows you to retrieve or publish data to the LinkedIn graph.
 Examples of the types of objects you can work with are User profile data and sharing Activity.